agilepro/epiconsciousness/docs/Ethics/Morality/objective-morality.md

 A simple moral rule can be wrong.
 With subjective morality, no moral rule can ever be wrong: what you think is right is right.
 But morality is objective because tribes and cultures survive or die based on their moral rules.

-## Goodness is Equated with Existence
+## Goodness Is Equated With Existence

 _Sure, a particular action may be optimized to bring the best consequence to the most people, but does that make it morally good?_